Turns Out I'm a Multiple!

 Three quick notes before I continue:

-First, the clinical term for my condition is dissociative identity disorder (DID) and the clinical term for the other identities inside me is “alters” or “personality states.”
+First, the clinical term for my condition is dissociative identity disorder (DID) and the clinical term for the other identities inside me is “alters” or “identity states.”
 However, I prefer the term “multiple” for my condition and the term “family members” for the various identities who exist inside me.
 This is a personal preference which reflects how we see one another inside, as well as how we choose to treat and explore this condition together.
+Other multiples use other terms and that's okay.
+And we also use terms like "DID" and "alter" regularly.
+So there are no right or wrong ways to refer to us and we are understanding when people use terminology we don't prefer.

 Second, if you ask several clinicians who treat DID about treatment goals and modalities, you will get several different answers.
 Some clinicians prefer to seek a total integration or “fusion” of the identities into a single ego.
 That is not my preference.
 To many of those inside me, fusion into a single ego sounds a lot like dying.
 Instead, my treatment involves a parts-work modality called “internal family systems” and a DID-specific modality called “the collective heart” plus lots of training in distress tolerance, along with holistic modalities like meditation, yoga, somatic movement, and energetic healing.
 This treatment combination allow us to maintain our individual identities and work toward being a functional, loving, and harmonious family unit rather than asking some of us to, essentially, give up our lives.

-Third, being multiple involves a spectrum of experiences and it’s different for everyone.
-I can’t speak to what it’s like or other multiples, so I’ll only speak to what it’s like for me.
+Third, being a multiple involves a spectrum of subjective experiences and outward expressions that are different for everyone.
+I can’t speak to what it’s like for other multiples, whether they are diagnosed or not.
+So I’ll only speak to what it’s like for me.

-In my next post, we’ll start talking about what it’s not like and correcting some misconceptions.
+In my next post, we’ll discuss what it’s not like to be a multiple and start correcting some misconceptions I encounter.

 50% Complete